 What are the components of an FDM 3D printer?

 The answer is a combination of electrical, mechanical and IT components.
-These components work together to create a 3D printer capable of producing intricate, high-quality designs.
+These components work together to produce a 3D printer capable of producing intricate, high-quality designs.
 Let's take a closer look at each of these components.

 Mechanical Components: The mechanical components of a 3D printer are responsible for the physical movement of the printer.
 These components include things like the frame, bed, extruder, and fans.
 The frame is the basic structure of the printer and is responsible for the stability and support of all other components.
-The bed is the surface that the 3D printer prints on and it needs to be flat and level to produce accurate prints.
-The extruder is the part that deposits the filament onto the bed and the fans are used to cool down the components during use.
+The bed is the surface that the 3D printer prints on, and it needs to be flat and level to produce accurate prints.
+The extruder is the part that deposits the filament onto the bed, and the fans are used to cool down the components during use.

 The third type is the Core XY FDM printer .
 This printer follows a Cartesian coordinate system but uses a different principle to move the printing platform.
-The Core XY FDM printer can print very quickly, but it is also more complicated to design and maintain.
+The Core XY FDM printer can print very quickly, but it is also more complicated to construct and maintain.

 What are the different advantages and disadvantages of the construction methods?